The Latest: Armed man shot, killed after entering perimeter of Mar-a-Lago, Secret Service says

 Investigators believe he left North Carolina and headed south, picking up a shotgun along the way, Secret Service spokesman Anthony Guglielmi said.

 The box for the gun was recovered in his vehicle, Guglielmi said.
-The man drove through the north gate of Mar-a-Lago as another vehicle was exiting and was confronted by Secret Service agents, Guglielmi said.
+The man entered the north gate of the property as a vehicle was exiting and was confronted by Secret Service agents, Guglielmi said.
+The suspect was on foot and was spotted by the Secret Service entering the gate as it opened for employees to leave, a Secret Service spokesperson said.

 The agents confronted the armed man and he was fatally shot.
 Investigators are working to compile a psychological profile and a motive is still under investigation.